knowledge-kitchen

 I’m trying to send an attachment in an email or chat, but it isn’t working.
 What do I do?

-Upload the attachment to a public web server, such as i6, your own web server, or a cloud file hosting service such as Box.com, Dropbox, or Google Drive.
+Upload the attachment to a public web server, such as i6, your own web server, or an online file hosting service such as Box, Dropbox, or Google Drive.
 Then include the link to the file in your message.

 Please make sure to verify that the link you are about to send works before sending.